antonio-gabriele/zigbee-matter-bridge/README.md

 ## Change log

-2023-12-08 - Added Binary Input Cluster, Updated matter.js to 0.7.2 Release, Fixed some workaround, Refactoring.
+2023-12-08 - Added Binary Input Cluster, Updated matter.js to 0.7.2 Release, Fixed some workaround, Configuration file, Refactoring.

 ## To Do